- 7 seconds ago

 2. Yoghurt

-Yogurt contains about 5% protein, so a cup of yogurt should provide about 7gm protein.
-I recommend plain, organic, full-fat yoghurt during your program.
+I highly recommend plain, organic, full-fat yoghurt during your program.

 3. Milk